Esratiras/Esratiras/README.md

 ## :sassy_man:  About me
-- :school: I am a `Junior` at Faculty of Computer Engineering at Kahramanmaraş Sütçü İmam University
+- :school: I graduated from Kahramanmaraş Sütçü İmam University and I am computer engineer.
 - :technologist: I love using Software as a solution for every `Problem`
 - :student: I’m currently learning: `Computer Science`, `Software Engineering`, `Web Development`, `Software Analysis` and `Database`.
 - :thinking: I’m currently open for: `A Business or Software Analyst` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/drive/u/0/recent).
-- :nerd_face: Always `learning new things`
+- :nerd_face: Always `learning new things` 🥰

 <br>